 Phuket is the largest Island In Thailand, with roughly half a million residents.
 It receives nearly 39 million tourists annually.
 Phuket is famous for its many beaches; the most popular are Patong, Karon, Kata, Kamala, and Bangtao.

 Phuket is awash with restaurants, but there are some special restaurants that, to the naked holidaymaker’s eye, are 🧐 virtually invisible and only found by those in the know.
 One of the favorite restaurants for island residents is Friendship Beach, nestled against Chalong Bay on the southeastern coast of Phuket between Chalong and Rawai.
 Serving delicious western and Thai cuisine, Friendship Beach Restaurant is one of those getaway restaurants that you love at first sight 💯

-The food is excellent and the stunning backdrop of outlying islands and the distant Cape Panwa is simply breathtaking.
-On Friday nights, you can enjoy a spot of live blues music, while Sunday afternoon from 4:30 pm onwards, there is a live jazz band playing soothing melodies 📜 The ambiance of the restaurant is conducive to a relaxing evening or afternoon meal.
+The excellent food and the stunning backdrop of outlying islands and the distant Cape Panwa are simply breathtaking.
+On Friday nights, you can enjoy a spot of live blues music.
+On Sunday afternoon from 4:30 pm onwards, a live jazz band plays soothing melodies 📜 The restaurant's ambiance is conducive to a relaxing evening or afternoon meal.

 Phuket and seafood go together like a knife and fork!
 The island is famous for the freshest and tastiest seafood in the whole of Thailand.
 Inexpensive and exquisite 🧐, if you ever wanted to sample certain seafood dishes that are relatively expensive in the western world, such as oysters, Phuket is the perfect place to start.

 The seafood restaurants at Palai, situated on the same road as Phuket Zoo in Chalong, are where the Thais consume their aquatic dishes 👓 The selection of restaurants at Palai, such as Tang Kae Restaurant, Prantalay, and Phong Phang Seafood, are all situated beachside and provide you with stunning views of Chalong Bay 📜